-- 1) The Department of Veterinary Diagnostic Services at North Dakota State University will provide vomitoxin (deoxynivalenol or DON) analyses on approximately 9,000 to 10,000 wheat samples for about 20 to 25 scientists from central USA.
+1) The Department of Veterinary Diagnostic Services at North Dakota State University will provide vomitoxin (deoxynivalenol or DON) analyses on approximately 11,000 wheat samples/year for about 25 scientists from central USA.
 The gas chromatography/electron capture detector (GC/ECD) method used for vomitoxin analysis was developed at the Department of Veterinary Diagnostic Services and is quite selective.
 Samples are analyzed for vomitoxin, 15-acetyldeoxynivalenol (15-ADON), nivalenol and, by special request 3-acetyldeoxynivalenol (3-ADON).
-Cross-checks by gas chromatography/mass spectrometry (GC/MS) have shown a low incidence of false-positive results. - 2) Veterinary Diagnostic Services has a GC/MS system for the trimethylsilyl derivatives of about 17 trichothecenes that are produced by Fusarium sp.
+Cross-checks by gas chromatography/mass spectrometry (GC/MS) have shown a low incidence of false-positive results.

+2) Veterinary Diagnostic Services has a GC/MS system for the trimethylsilyl derivatives of about 17 trichothecenes that are produced by Fusarium sp.
 This multi-mycotoxin screen, developed in the Veterinary Diagnostic lab and in place for over seven years, is available to screen for additional Fusarium mycotoxins that occur in cereals.
-Typically, the analytical lab tests \leq 100 grain samples per year for multiple mycotoxins.
+Typically, the analytical lab tests ~100 grain samples per year for multiple mycotoxins.